-* Moms sometimes struggle with maintaining or increasing milk supply when pumping breastmilk.
+* Moms sometimes struggle with maintaining or increasing milk supply when pumping breast milk exclusively.

 What about Bonding between Mom and Baby?

-* Sometimes bonding can improve between a Mom and baby that have been having difficulty breastfeeding when they switch to bottle feeding the breast milk.
+* Sometimes bonding can improve between a Mom and a baby that have been struggling to breastfeed, when they start bottle feeding instead of breastfeeding.

-* Make sure that your baby is held for feedings as this will also ensure better bonding between Mom and baby.
+* Make sure that your baby is held for feedings, as this will also ensure better bonding between you and Baby.
 Any other family members get to benefit from this as well.

 How much Expressed Breast Milk should I Feed Baby Per Bottle?